rpm-software-management/dnf/doc/automatic.rst

  Run dnf-automatic
 ===================

-You can select on that most closely fits your needs, customize ``/etc/dnf/automatic.conf`` for any specific behaviors, and enable the timer unit.
+You can select one that most closely fits your needs, customize ``/etc/dnf/automatic.conf`` for any specific behaviors, and enable the timer unit.

-For example:``systemctl enable dnf-automatic-notifyonly.timer && systemctl start dnf-automatic-notifyonly.timer``
+For example: ``systemctl enable dnf-automatic-notifyonly.timer && systemctl start dnf-automatic-notifyonly.timer``

 ===========================
  Configuration File Format